gx9702/UA-TypeRepository/Core/Part8/DataTypes/AxisScaleEnumeration/readme.md

 <!-- datatype -->
 ## AxisScaleEnumeration
+This enumeration identifies on which type of axis the data shall be displayed.
+Its values are defined in Table 24.
 <!-- end of description -->
 The fields of the AxisScaleEnumeration DataType are defined in the following table: